IanLewis42/GravStorm/readme.txt

 I tend to use the terms 'level' and 'map' interchangably.
 Sorry for any confusion this causes :-)

 - The file 'data/maps.txt' lists all the maps(/levels) that can be played.
 A colon ':' at the start of an entry indicates a group.
+There's a (slightly ugly) assumption that all the 'solo mission' levels are in teh first group, and all the mulitplayer levels are in subsequent groups.
 Each entry in maps.txt (apart from the groups) must have a corresponding .txt file in the /data directory.
 So if the entry in maps.txt is my_level, you must have a file called data/my_level.txt.
 (This applies to Raspberry Pi & Windows versions.
 Android packs everything into an .apk file, so you need to download the source from Github, add your data files to \app\src\main\assets and then build the app.)

 - This .txt file contains all the information about the level.
 Each parameter should be typed on its own line.
   Pretty much anything (other than whitespace) can be used as a single-line comment, but I tend to use a semicolon ;